 Road test – About the test

-Once you can perform the basic driving techniques, are at least 16 years of age and have held a Learner’s stage Class 5 licence for at least nine months, you can take a road test.
+Once you can perform the basic driving techniques, are at least 16 years of age and have held a Learner’s Stage Class 5 (5L) licence for at least nine months, you can take a road test.
+If you hold a Class 5 Authorized licence (5A) you can take a road test the next day after passing the knowledge test.

 The Class 5 road test not only measures your ability to operate a Class 5 vehicle, it also identifies errors that need to be corrected.
 You will be required to operate your vehicle in typical traffic situations in a safe and legal manner.
 You will be judged on your driving skills.
 For a full list of driving skills and details on how to perform them safely on your test and beyond, please review your Driver’s Handbook.